 490 Highway 1

 Davenport’s artistic charm and oceanside location make it hard not to slow when you pass through on Highway 1.
-Those in the know always stop at the historic Whale City Bakery.
-The bakery tempts with housemade breads, pastries, muffins and pies—and that’s only the beginning!
+Those in the know stop at the historic Whale City Bakery.
+The bakery tempts with house-made breads, pastries, muffins and pies, but it’s only the beginning.
 Whale City also offers a full restaurant that serves up comfort classics and other hearty dishes.
 The bar and live music every Thursday attract a loyal local following.
-Open daily 6:30am–8pm.
+Open daily 6:30am–8pm